 GOAL: Critically ill or injured pediatric patient should receive expeditious EMS dispatch and response.
 EMS personnel should be knowledgeable in the assessment, management, and triage of pediatric patients.
-EMS personnel should communicate with the receiving facilities as soon as possible and transport the patient to the nearest appropriate facility based on System Triage Guidelines listed below.
-Follow protocols for requesting a 211 with advanced personnel.
+EMS personnel should communicate with the receiving facilities as soon as

 PURPOSE: To ensure the prompt availability of medical resources needed for optimal patient care.